-Third, while the optimal period at which to solicit the prediction $T^$ depends on the underlying parameters, it does not do so in a fine-grained way.
-Put differently, the optimality of the period- $T^$ prediction mechanism will be robust to "small" inaccuracies in the principal's beliefs about the underlying parameters.
-Finally, while we will show the full generality of the insight driving the result above (in Section VI), it is worth mentioning that it is easy to incorporate asymmetries (in the prior belief regarding the state, the agent's type distribution, and the principal's payoffs from hiring the good or the bad type) within this simplified version of the model.
-The only change to the result above is that a trivial decision (to always or never hire the agent) may become optimal under some model parameters.
+Third, while the optimal period at which to solicit the prediction \tilde{T} depends on the underlying parameters, it does not do so in a fine-grained way.
+Put differently, the optimality of the period- \tilde{T} prediction mechanism will be robust to "small" inaccuracies in the principal's beliefs about the underlying parameters.
+Finally, while we will show the full generality of the insight driving the above result (in Section 6), it is worth mentioning that it is easy to incorporate asymmetries (in the prior belief regarding the state, the agent's type distribution, and the principal's payoffs from hiring the good or the bad type) within this simplified version of the model.
+The only change to the above result is that a trivial decision (to always or never hire the agent) may become optimal under some model parameters.

 It might seem surprising that the optimal mechanism does not involve more elaborate screening.
-The reason is that the principal has limited instruments at her disposal and, as a result, incentive compatibility significantly restricts the set of effective mechanisms the principal can utilize.
+The reason is that the principal has limited instruments at her disposal and, as a result, incentive compatibility significantly restricts the set of mechanisms the principal can utilize.
 The characterization of the set of mechanisms that induce the good type-g to report truthfully is the crucial step in the proof of Theorem 3 and is described in the following lemma.

-LEMMA 2: A mechanism x induces truthful signal reporting from the type-g agent if and only if it is one of the following mechanisms:
+LEMMA 2.
+A mechanism x induces truthful signal reporting from the type-g agent if, and only if, it is one of the following mechanisms:

-- (i) A trivial mechanism: the principal's hiring decision does not depend on the agent's reports, so that $x_r(s^T) = x_r(\hat{s}^T)$ for r = h, l and all $s^T, \hat{s}^T \in \{h, l\}^T$ ; or - (ii) A period-t prediction mechanism for some $1 \le t \le T$ .
+- (1) a trivial mechanism: the principal's hiring decision does not depend on the agent's reports, so that $x_r(s^T) = x_r(\hat{s}^T)$ for r = h, l and all $s^T, \hat{s}^T \in \{h, l\}^T$; or - (2) a period-t prediction mechanism for some $1 \le t \le T$.